UAW LOCAL 4123 BYLAWS

 Section 1.
-The Bargaining Team shall consist of the Executive Board members and must (where possible) contain at least one representative of each district.
+The Bargaining Team shall consist of the Executive Board members, who are currently employed in the bargaining unit or employed by the local union and must (where possible) contain at least one representative of each district.

 Section 2.
 The Bargaining Team members must present initial bargaining demands and the final contract to the membership for ratification.

 Section 1.
 All members in good standing under the jurisdiction to be represented by the Stewards shall be eligible to vote for the Stewards.

 Section 2.
 Stewards shall be elected by a plurality of votes cast in the jurisdiction they represent.
 The number of stewards shall be one for every one hundred (100), or major portion thereof, members in good standing, where possible by hiring unit.
 The apportionment of stewards shall take place simultaneously with the computation of membership that determines Campus representation to the Joint Council.
 The Joint Council will establish steward jurisdictions and will make efforts not to split hiring units between jurisdictions.
 Steward jurisdictions shall be posted on the Local Union website.

 Section 3.
 The Campus will elect a Head Steward for every three hundred (300), or major portion thereof, members in good standing, with a minimum of one and a maximum of the number of Head Stewards to which the campus would be entitled if all bargaining unit members were members in good standing.
 Head Stewards will serve as Joint Council representatives for the Campus.
 Each Campus will elect a Campus Chair who will serve as Head Steward for the first 300 members.
 Head stewards will coordinate other stewards.